rlowden22/rlowden22.github.io/README.md

 Project Presention

 ## License
-This project is licensed under the MIT License (link to doc)
+This project is licensed under the MIT License []